a-memme/kickstarter_analysis/README.md

 <img width="786" alt="COUNTIF_notIFS" src="https://user-images.githubusercontent.com/79600550/109438776-5718e900-79f9-11eb-8f7c-79dbb47ddebb.png">

 Although potentially an alternative way to sort the same data, this process yielded incorrect results.
 The series of challenges created here through one small oversight of execution, was overcome by simply going back to the Module material, exploring the "show hint" resources, and catching the error in functional execution.
+## Results
+### Conclusions
+From the data analysed regarding theatre outcomes and their respective launch dates, a number of conclusions can be made.
+Firstly, there is a greater number of successful theatre campaigns across all months of the year in comparison to failed and canceled, indicating that theatre campaigns are generally successful.
+Second, there is an increase in both successful and failed theatre campaigns moving into the spring months, peaking in May, and tapering off through the rest of the summer.
+This trend is impacted by the fact that most theatre campaigns are launched during these months, thus providing increase in both active categories.
+However, as this trend is much more exaggerated in successful campaigns than in failed ones, there is indication that launching theatre campaigns within these months (roughly April-August) lends to an overall greater rate of success.
+In regard to canceled campaigns, the greatest number occur in January, but remain generally stagnant through the rest of the year, with zero cancellations in October.
+Finally, a spike in both successful and failed campaigns in October indicates an increase in total campaigns, but the larger increase in failed campaigns vs successful suggests that the month of October may be a less reliable month to launch a campaign in comparison to te spring/summer months mentioned above.